Step 1: pull a local copy of your workspace config files

 Context Upload Modes:

-"periodicExample"- Sends both context structure and example values"SHAPE_ONLY"- Sends only context keys and types, no values"NONE"- Disables context collection entirely
+"periodic_example"- Sends both context structure and example values"shapes_only"- Sends only context keys and types, no values"none"- Disables context collection entirely

 Reference